Skip to product information

 Uniquely, Peterson both wrote and illustrated his guides, uniting scientific observation with artistic interpretation.
 His work helped inspire generations of birdwatchers and played a central role in the rise of modern conservation and environmental awareness.

-• Features over 1,000 illustrations, including more than 500 in color
+• Over 1,000 illustrations, including more than 500 in color

-• Depicts males, females, juveniles, and seasonal plumages
+• Males, females, juveniles, and seasonal plumages

-• Includes comparative sketches to simplify difficult identifications
+• Comparative sketches to simplify difficult identifications

-📌 Condition: Softcover in very good condition, with tight binding and clean interior pages.
+Softcover in very good condition, with tight binding and clean interior pages.
 Light, age-appropriate wear to covers, a well-preserved and highly usable copy.

 View full details